JonRapp/AQA_Rapp/README.md

 # AQA_Rapp

-Recreaion of a GUI visualizing a healing process for different types of patients.
+Recreation of a GUI visualizing a healing process for different types of patients.

 ## Executable
 A zip file exe "exe_file.zip" is provided.
 After unpacking the zip archive, the file appAQA_Rapp_GUI.exe can be executed within the directory to run the application.